arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 - Student interviews
 - Survey responses
 - Examples of current borrowing requests
-- Evidence of resource-sharing difficulties on campus
+- Evidence of difficulties borrowing equipment and finding student services on campus

 ### What question must be answered first?

-Do university students experience enough difficulty finding academic tools, equipment, study materials, or peer assistance to justify a dedicated campus lending and skill-sharing platform?
+Do university students experience enough difficulty borrowing academic equipment and finding skilled classmates to justify a dedicated campus equipment and student services marketplace?